The plans outline the priorities for the use of water for the environment in the coming year, depending on climatic factors and water availability.

 The graph 'Total volume sold and purchased (all valleys)' shows our past trading volumes for both the sale and purchase of water.
 The graph does not include 'supplementary' water – below dam tributary flows that cannot be captured into storage.

 Carryover water is licensed water that remains unused in storage at the end of the water year.
 In some cases, this water can be held over and used (or traded) in the following year.
 Trading carryover water helps to provide certainty for buyers in future years as they can start a new season with guaranteed water in their accounts.

 Licence holders can also sell 'space' (or capacity) on their water licence to manage carryover water on behalf of another licence holder.
 The seller provides a service to the buyer by holding their water at the end of the water year and transferring it back to them at the start of the next water year.

-The Department of Planning and Environment has previously purchased small carryover volumes in the NSW Murray and sold carryover space in the Murrumbidgee.
+The department has previously purchased small carryover volumes in the NSW Murray and sold carryover space in the Murrumbidgee.

-A total net volume of 11,085 ML surface water has been sold across all valleys in 2021-22 YTD.
-6,575 ML was purchased upstream of the choke, funded by sales downstream of the choke.
-An additional 4,000 ML of Murrumbidgee 'event based' supplementary was sold in 2021–22.
-The revenue raised is approximately 60% of the department's expected water use costs for the year.
+A total net volume of 14,439 ML surface water has been sold across all valleys in 2022–23.
+An additional 2,000 ML of Murrumbidgee 'event based' supplementary was sold.
+The revenue raised is approximately 60% of the department's average annual water use costs.